Just another WordPress site

 THREAT:

 Mile-a-minute has gained a reputation as “the kudzu of the north” for its ability to quickly grow over and out-compete native plant species.
-In ideal growing conditions, a single vine can grow as much as 6" per day.
+In ideal growing conditions, a single vine can grow as much as six inches per day.
 Because it can smother tree seedlings, mile-a-minute vine can have a negative affect on tree farms, forestry operations, and the reforestation of natural areas.

 MANAGEMENT: